 During 2001, we signed an agreement with Cato Research Ltd., or Cato, to cover a variety of development efforts related to Amelior, including preparation of submissions to the FDA.
 Under the terms of the agreement, we deferred a portion of each bill from Cato.
 One-third of the deferred amount accrued interest at an annual rate of 12.5% and was due after eighteen months.
 The remaining two-thirds will be due upon specific milestone events.
-Upon meeting the first milestone, an amount equal to one-third of the original deferred amount, or approximately \$20,000, will become due and payable.
+Upon meeting the first milestone, an amount equal to one-third of the original deferred amount, or approximately \$205,000, will become due and payable.
 Upon completion of the final milestone event, an amount equal to five times one-third of the original deferred amount, or approximately \$1.0 million, will become due and payable to Cato.
 Since the application of these factors is contingent upon specific events which may or may not occur in the future and which have not occurred as of December 31, 2006, the expense for these factors has not been recorded.
 During the third quarter of 2007, we progressed our studies and NDA application to the point where we have determined it is probable the first milestone will be met.
 As such, we have recorded the first milestone of approximately \$205,000 as a current liability as of September 30, 2007.
 As of September 30, 2007, the total liability recorded related to Cato was approximately \$616,000.
-Should the remaining potential milestone be accomplished, the total remaining value we would be required to pay under this agreement would be approximately \$616,000.
-Should the remaining potential milestone be accomplished, the total remaining value we would vest in options to acquire up to 60,000 shares of our common stock depending on the timing of the approval.
+Should the remaining potential milestone be accomplished, the total remaining value we would be required to pay under this agreement would be approximately \$1.6 million.
+Additionally, if the FDA approves the product within eighteen months of acceptance of the NDA, Cato will vest in options to acquire up to 60,000 shares of our common stock depending on the timing of the approval.